fayizferosh/yosys-tcl-ui-report/README.md

 Comments
 -->

-> 5 Day TCL training workshop by VSD using Yosys and Opentimer open-source eda tools and TCL to generate a report from a design wherein the input is design file paths in .csv format to the tcl program.
-The final objective by day 5 is to give design details namely paths of design data to the "TCL BOX" which is the UI being designed which runs the design in Yosys and Opentimer open-source eda tools and returns a report of the design.
+> 5 day TCL training workshop by VSD using Yosys and Opentimer open-source EDA tools and TCL to generate a report from a design, wherein the input is design file paths in .csv format to the TCL program.
+The final objective by day 5 is to give design details, namely paths of design data, to the "TCL BOX", which is the UI being designed, which runs the design in Yosys and Opentimer open-source EDA tools and returns a report of the design.

 ![Screenshot (264)](https://github.com/fayizferosh/yosys-tcl-ui-report/assets/63997454/dcf3a9f9-2281-4d6f-b318-a52ddea1fb7d)
 ![Screenshot (265)](https://github.com/fayizferosh/yosys-tcl-ui-report/assets/63997454/6194ce14-1cf5-41c2-9de3-6938f205f912)